eza-community/eza/man/eza.1.md

 ## `EZA_STDIN_SEPARATOR`

-Specifies the separator to use when reading file names from stdin.
+Specifies the separator to use when file names are piped from stdin.
 Defaults to newline.

 EXIT STATUSES
 =============